-Revised August 2011.
+Revised August 2014.

-The Doctoral Program Director designates a faculty member in the School of Social Work to serve as the student's social work advisor when the student enters the Program.
+The Joint Doctoral Program Director designates a faculty member in the School of Social Work to serve as the student's first-year social work advisor when the student enters the Program.
 Whenever possible, that person will be trained in the student's field of specialization.
 Each student is also assigned an advisor in their social science department by the graduate chair of that department.
 Students are expected to consult with their advisors about course selections each term.
 Advisors will assist students to explore research possibilities within the department and advisors will be informed about courses and faculty interests.
-It is their advisors' role to help integrate students into the school and department and their field.
+It is the advisors' role to help integrate students into the school and department and their field.

-Students and advisors should develop plans for the completion of the program requirements laid out in Section III.
-The Supervising Committee of the Joint Program therefore strongly recommends that at the beginning of every academic year students and their faculty advisors review the student's progress and develop an academic plan for the coming year.
+Students and advisors should develop plans for the completion of the program requirements laid out in section III.
+The Supervising Committee of the Joint Doctoral Program therefore strongly recommends that at the beginning of every academic year students and their faculty advisors review the student's progress and develop an academic plan for the coming year.
 A table is provided in Appendix 1C to aid students and advisors in their planning.
 When preparing for the Annual Review of Academic Progress at the end of the winter semester, students and advisors can use this table to reflect on the progress made over the year.

-Students are free to change their initial advisor in social work at any time.
-Students can do so by filling out the Change of Advisor form in Appendix 22 and submitting it to the Doctoral Office.
+Students are free to change their initial advisor in social work at the end of the first year or any time after the first year.
+Students can do so by filling out the Change of Advisor form in Appendix 21 and submitting it to the Doctoral Office.
 Students interested in changing their social science advisors should consult with the graduate chair in their department.